Elon Musk Says He'll Pull Tesla Factory out of California | Digital Trends

+The dispute arose over Tesla’s decision to reopen its Fremont factory after the state of California loosened its shelter in place order this week.
+However, Alameda County, where the factory is located, continues to have a shelter in place order in effect and the local restrictions take precedence over the state ones.

+“Contrary to the Governor’s recent guidance and support from the City of Fremont, Alameda County is insisting we should not resume operations,” Tesla’s blog post read.
+“This is not for lack of trying or transparency since we have met with and collaborated on our restart plans with the Alameda County Health Care Services Agency.
+Unfortunately, the County Public Health Officer who is making these decisions has not returned our calls or emails.”

-Elon Musk has threatened to pull the Tesla factory, the company HQ, and all future programs out of California following a spat over the reopening of the company’s Fremont factory.
+CEO Elon Musk threatened to pull the Tesla factory, the company HQ, and all future programs out of California following the spat.

 Musk announced on Twitter that “Tesla will now move its HQ and future programs to Texas/Nevada immediately,” and that “If we even retain Fremont manufacturing activity at all, it will be dependen [sic] on how Tesla is treated in the future.”